jeff-makes/trih-vault/docs/PRD-Pipeline.md

   - `boilerplateMarkers`: arrays of strings to remove.
   - `creditPatterns`: named regex patterns for credit extraction.
   - `htmlCollapseRules`: directives for collapsing `<br>` spam and redundant tags.
+- Topic taxonomy lives in `data/rules/topics.json`.
+Each entry declares `{ id, label, slug, aliases[], description }` and must follow the naming rules documented in `docs/topics-registry.md`.
+This file is the source of truth for curated `keyTopics`.
 - `stripHtml` must collapse `<br>` spam using the YAML-configured rules.
 - Cleanup scripts load rules from YAML at runtime; no hard-coded markers remain in code.
 - Maintain unit tests under `tests/cleanup/` covering a representative sample corpus to guard against regressions.